mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

   :alt: Cloud Density

 This controls the density of the main clouds.

 The |color ramp| controls where the cloud starts and ends.
 The white part of the gradient ramp will be the thickest part of the cloud and the black parts will have no cloud at all.
 Try dragging different parts of the gradient to get different effects, or by adding or removing different control points on the gradient.

+The **Density Multiplier** increases the thickness of the clouds even further.

 Cloud Gas Density